isnastish/cv/template/cv.typ

 #chiline()
 *Distributed key-value storage* #link("https://github.com/isnastish/kvs")[github.com/kvs-storage] #h(1fr) _Since 2024/05_ \
 - Designed and implemented a service for storing key-value pairs in memory, aka Redis.
 Wrote both Golang and Python clients to interact with the service over HTTP using REST api.
-- The service utilises gRPC framework for communication with another service, responsible for persisting transactions.
+- The service utilizes gRPC framework for communication with another service, responsible for persisting transactions.
 Transaction tracking is needed to recreate the state of the storage in case of abnormal shutdown.
 - All transactions are persisted in a Postgres (using #link("https://github.com/jackc/pgx")[PGX] driver/toolkit) or in a binary file.

 *Distibuted, multi-client chat* #link("https://github.com/isnastish/chat")[github.com/chat] #h(1fr) _Since 2024/03_ \